General Electric: Insufficient reserves for long-term care policies

-In 2018, GE announced the issuance of the new standard by the Financial Accounting Standards Board (FASB) regarding Financial Services - Insurance (Topic 944) will materially affect its financial statements.
-Mr. Markopolos estimated there will be a $US 10.5 billion charge when the new accounting standard is adopted in the first quarter of 2021.
+In 2018, GE announced that the issuance of the new standard by the Financial Accounting Standards Board (FASB) regarding Financial Services – Insurance (Topic 944) would materially affect its financial statements.
+Mr. Markopolos estimated there would be a $US 10.5 billion charge when the new accounting standard is adopted in the first quarter of 2021.

 Anticipated $8 billion loss upon disposition of Baker Hughes

 In 2017, GE acquired a 62.5% interest in Baker Hughes (BHGE) when it combined its oil & gas business with Baker Hughes Incorporated.

 In 2018, GE reduced its interest to 50.4%, resulting in the realization of a $2.1 billion loss.
 GE is planning to divest its remaining interest and has warned that the divestment will result in an additional loss of $8.4 billion (assuming a BHGE share price of $23.57 per share).
 In response to the fraud allegations, GE noted the amount of the loss would be $7.4 billion if the divestment occurred on July 26, 2019.
 Mr. Markopolos noted that BHGE is an asset available for sale and therefore mark-to-market accounting is required.

 Markopolos noted GE's current ratio was only 0.67.
 He expressed concerns that GE may file for bankruptcy if there is a recession.